emptynick/monochrome-color-themes/README.md

-# Voyager theme boilerplate
+# Monochrome Color Theme for Voyager II
-This repository serves as a starting point to develop a custom theme plugin for Voyager 2.

-To create your own style, fork this repository then run `composer install` and `npm install`.
-After that, make your changes to the variables found in [resources/src/styles.scss](./resources/src/styles.scss) and compile by running
-`npm run prod`
+This plugin contains 9 themes generated from the Tailwind color palette.
+It's used as a proof-of-concept for the Voyager II plugin system and is not very pleasant for your eyes!